 Carbon credits received by the Company are derived from projects that are developed, operated or owned by third parties.
-These third parties will be responsible for determining the manner in which the relevant properties are developed, operated and managed, including decisions that could expand, continue or reduce the number of carbon credits generated from a property or an asset.
+These third parties will be responsible for determining the manner in which the relevant projects are developed, operated and managed, including decisions that could expand, continue or reduce the number of carbon credits generated and associated Co-Benefits from a project or an asset.
 As a holder of streams or other interests, the Company may have little or no input on such matters.
 The interests of third parties and those of the Company on the relevant properties or assets may not always be aligned.
-As an example, in some cases, it may be in the interest of the Company to advance development as rapidly as possible in order to maximize the receipt of near-term carbon credits, while third party project developer, owners and operators may, in many cases, take a more cautious approach to development as they are at risk on the cost of development and operations.
-The inability of the Company to control the operations for the properties or assets in which it has a stream or other interest may have a material adverse effect on the Company's profitability, results of operation and financial condition.
+As an example, in some cases, it may be in the interest of the Company to advance development as rapidly as possible in order to maximize the receipt of near-term carbon credits, while third party project developers, owners and operators may, in many cases, take a more cautious approach to development as they are at risk on the cost of development and operations.
+Project partners also have a fair degree of autonomy when it comes to investing into the local community beyond what is agreed with the communities or set out in the documents submitted to the Standard Body (the "Project Documents").
+In addition, the quantitative and qualitative data about the impact of any Co-Benefits on the local communities provided by project partners may not provide the Company with sufficient information to assess the overall impact.
+Further, there can be no assurances that expected Co-Benefits of the projects will ultimately be achieved and/or that existing Co-Benefits will continue.
+The inability of the Company to directly control the operations of the projects or assets in which it has a stream or other interest may have a material adverse effect on the Company's profitability, results of operation and financial condition.